aaronodonoghue96/888-spectate-exercise/README.md

 * All times are stored in the database as UTC to ensure consistency.
 * When the user requests events that will happen in a certain timeframe, the results they will see on-screen will be displayed in their timezone to ensure convenience for users.
 This can be done only for events, and using the "timeframe" parameter
 * All SQL queries were made using raw SQL, no ORMs were used in the making of this API, as per the requirements.
 * Cascading updates and deletes are NOT allowed, to ensure no user can accidentally change or remove large numbers of records with as little as one wrong request or parameter.
-Users cannot update the name of any event or sport because of this, as they are used as foreign keys in the selections and events tables respectively.
+Users cannot update the name of any event or sport when there are selections/events referencing it because of this, as they are used as foreign keys in the selections and events tables respectively.
 * Searching using "name" will only find records that match the exact string entered in the query.
 To allow for partial matching, the parameters "name-start", "name-end" and "name-contains" are available for sports, events and selections, to find records whose name starts with, ends with, or contains the given string respectively.
 * Updating the status of an event or selection will check to see if there are any active events/selections remaining for the sport/event in question, and if there are none, it will update the sport/event to inactive, as per the requirements.
 * Users can also search for sports/events with a number of active events/selections above a specified value respectively, using the min-events (for sports) and min-selections (for events) parameters.